nkb-bd/wp-debug-log-config-tool/readme.md

 A simple debug log plugin.
 See debug log file in your dashboard.
 Enable WP_DEBUG & WP_DEBUG_LOG from dashboard.
 Please note that debug mode will be automatically turned on after activating the plugin.
+Remote debugging will be lot easier using this plugin.
 [Plugin Download Link]([https://link-url-here.org](https://wordpress.org/plugins/debug-log-config-tool/))

 == Installation ==